kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 5. Rename `Deploy` to `Cloud Foundry Push to Dev Space`.

-6. Set the following values
+6. Set the following values:

 	||||
 	|---|---|---|